 story and photos by Cheryl Koller

-The tour is normally about one hour long.
-Starting in mid-February and ending in mid-November, they open daily at 10 a.m.
+The tour normally takes about one hour.
+The mine opens in mid-February (daily at 10 a.m.) and shuts down in mid-November.
 We decided to get there just in time for the first tour.
-We paid 14 Euros for three adults, but he actually gave us the one adult with two children rate.
+We paid 14 Euros for three adults, but Nico was kind enough to give us a reduced rate.
 I have no idea why, but we were not going to argue!

 Our tour started with a quick hike of about 400 meters UPHILL.
 This might be a good time to recommend that you wear comfy walking shoes.
 I did not.
 Nevertheless, the walk was easy enough and we arrived at the mine entrance where we were told that we would be required to wear hard hats.
 Wait, what?
 Oh, only for safety in case of falling rocks.
-I felt so much better.
-He reassured us that no one has been injured from falling rocks.
+Nico reassured us that no one has been injured from falling rocks.
 Cool, let’s go mining!

 Tours and Special Events

 The mine is open daily from 10 a.m. to 5 p.m. with the last tour starting around 4:15 p.m.
-Prices are 6,50 Euros for adults and 4 Euros for children ages 5-16.
+Prices are 6.50 Euros for adults and 4 Euros for children ages 5-16.
 They also have family and group rates available.
 The telephone number is +49 (0) 678 5 7 9103.
 The address is Hosenbachstrasse 17, Fischbach 55743.

 Bookmark This Page Today for Exclusive Deals